The answer to how much loan can I get from the bank is to multiply your net salary by 60 to reach the maximum amount that you can get.

 |NET pay||50,000 (53,050 – 3,050)|

-The components in RED (LTA and Medical) are not considered part of your in-hand income by most banks (like SBI) specifically for housing loan.
+The LTA and Medical allowances are not considered part of your in-hand income by most government banks like SBI specifically for housing loans.

 The result is your decreased qualification as shown here:

 |Net pay as per salary slip :||50,000|